Selecting the Ideal Input Images

 - Your general proportions and style.

+Once trained, that same model is used to get unlimited photorealistic portraits of yourself in varied styles and settings.
 Because all of these features depend on the same model, your input photos are the foundation for every future image.

 How many photos should you upload?